gheenc/Computational-Methods/final_project/README.md

 [2]https://www.shepscenter.unc.edu/wp-content/uploads/2015/12/ruralurbancodes2013c.pdf - images in analyze
 [3] https://www.gao.gov/blog/why-health-care-harder-access-rural-america
 [4] (https://www.tn.gov/hfc/division-of-licensure-and-regulation/trauma.html)
+[5] Silva, W. T. A. F. (2020).
+Per capita death and infection rates should be avoided in international comparisons.
+Public Health, 186, 18

 ## Code Appendix

 Sources: Server.py: [1] I adapted code by Robert McDougal demonstrating flask[2] Used ChatGPT to develop API call [3] Used https://www.w3schools.com/Css/css_editor.asp as a template for the CSS and used ChatGPT to edit to my needs [4] Used ChatGPT to understand how to call in a CSS sheet and have buttons go to other pages [5] Used ChatGPT to determine which statistical test would be best, how to implement in python and display on html.
 [6] Used ChatGPT to turn statistically significant results green and not statistically significant results red on displayed html pages [7] Used ChatGPT to turn data into paraquet form to be faster than calling in data as Excel or pickle form [8] Used ChatGPT to implement difference of difference statistical test and two way ANOVA in python [9] Used ChatGPT to call in human readable version of variables for better graph display [10] Used ChatGPT to call in a plotly graph
 Data_cleaning.ipynb [1] Used ChatGPT to implement scrolling bars Home.html: [1]Used ChatGPT to call in images to display on html pages [2] Used ChatGPT to call in style sheet